trapped/sx/README.md

 It's also stateless - which means you can simply horizontally scale it, run in on preemptible/spot nodes, whatever (you should bring your own scaling for Redis, though).

+## Running

+From the command line: `sx -l :7654 -pprof :6060 -f config.yml`

+In docker-compose using the provided manifest: `docker-compose -f sx/docker-compose.yml up`

+In Kubernetes: import the `kubernetes/sx.yml` manifest using kustomize or your preferred tool, then customize its configuration, resources...

 ## Configuration

 Here's an example configuration file: